SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/managing-tenants.html.md

 #### Monitoring microservices

-For all applications implemented as microservices the status of the microservice is indicated next to its name by symbols:
+For all applications hosted as microservices by Cumulocity the status of the microservice is indicated next to its name by symbols:

 <img src="/guides/images/users-guide/Administration/admin-application-status.png" alt="Application details" style="max-width: 100%">